nextest-rs/nextest/site/src/book/env-vars.md

 Nextest delegates to Cargo for the build, which controls the environment variables that are set.
 See [Environment variables Cargo sets for crates](https://doc.rust-lang.org/cargo/reference/environment-variables.html#environment-variables-cargo-sets-for-crates) for a full list.

-Nextest also sets these environment variables at runtime, matching the behavior of cargo test:
+Nextest also sets these environment variables at runtime, matching the behavior of `cargo test`:

 - `CARGO` — Path to the `cargo` binary performing the build.
 - `CARGO_MANIFEST_DIR` — The directory containing the manifest of your package.
 If [`--workspace-remap`](reusing-builds.md#specifying-a-new-location-for-the-workspace) is passed in, this is set to the remapped manifest directory.
 You can obtain the non-remapped directory using the value of this variable at compile-time, e.g. `env!("CARGO_MANIFEST_DIR")`.